nombiezinja/k2so/DESIGN.md

 - Authorization decision: `allow = f(principal_attributes, action, resource, context)`
   - context will be minimal for this challenge; future could include IP restrictions, rate limiting, etc.
 - Stateless evaluation: server only checks client cert attributes against hardcoded policies
-- Principals can only `delete` jobs they created
 - Principals must fulfill both action and resource check to perform request

+#### Job Ownership and Access Control
+- Job Creation: Any authenticated principal can create jobs (`run` action)
+- Job Ownership: Jobs are owned by the principal that created them
+- Log Access: Principals can only access logs (`logs` action) for jobs they own
+- Job Management: Principals can only `delete`, `describe`, and `delete` jobs they own
+- Cross-Principal Access: Denied - principals cannot access other principals' job logs or metadata
+- Rationale: Prevents information leakage between different users/services sharing the same K2SO instance

 #### Principal Attributes (from client cert SAN fields)
 - User ID only: `email:nimbus@example.com` or `URI:urn:principal:nimbus`